manujbhardwaj/MovieOn/README.md

 * [Boostrap](https://getbootstrap.com/)
 * [Spring Data JPA](https://projects.spring.io/spring-data-jpa/)

-The team is built an e-commerce application allowing users to buy DVD copies from sellers.
+The team built an e-commerce application allowing users to buy DVD copies from sellers.

 We have five different types of user in our application.